jenkins-x-plugins/jx-secret/docs/cmd/jx-secret_convert.md

 ### Options

 ```
-  -d, --dir string                 the directory to recursively look for the *.yaml or *.yml files (default ".")
+  -d, --dir string                  the directory to recursively look for the *.yaml or *.yml files (default "config-root")
   -h, --help                        help for convert
   -m, --vault-mount-point string    the vault authentication mount point (default "kubernetes")
   -r, --vault-role string           the vault role that will be used to fetch the secrets.
 This role will need to be bound to kubernetes-external-secret's ServiceAccount; see Vault's documentation: https://www.vaultproject.io/docs/auth/kubernetes.html (default "vault-infra")
+      --version-stream-dir string   the directory containing the version stream (default "versionStream")
 ```

 ### SEE ALSO